-After US Government debt is sold at Treasury auctions, those securities trade exclusively in the over-the-counter (OTC) markets.
-An OTC trade is one that does not take place on a physical exchange like the New York Stock Exchange.
+After US Government debt is sold at Treasury auctions, those securities trade in the over-the-counter (OTC) markets.
+An OTC trade is one that doesn’t take place on a physical exchange like the New York Stock Exchange.

 Similar to how corporate bonds are quoted, US Government debt is quoted in percentage of par format.
 However, instead of eighths, US Government securities are quoted in 32nds.
-Government bonds are quoted in 32nds because the market is larger and has more price changes.
-When a bond can be quoted in 32nds, there are more possible prices the bond can trade at.
+Government bonds are quoted in 32nds because the market is larger and prices move in smaller increments.
+Quoting in 32nds creates more possible prices the bond can trade at.

-US Government debt quotes will look different, but the process of converting them to a price is the same as with corporate bonds.
+US Government debt quotes may look different, but converting them to a dollar price works the same way as with corporate bonds.

 An investor finds three separate quotes for the same bond: